Gain access to personalized product screening, the best pricing, rewards, and more!

 Pre-Emergents For Cool Season Weed Control

-Pre-emergent herbicides should be applied between March and April depending on what part of the country you are in to control summer annual weeds and in the late summer or fall to control winter annual broadleaf weeds and grasses.
+Pre-emergent herbicides should be applied between March and April, depending on what part of the country you are in, to control summer annual weeds and in the late summer or fall to control winter annual broadleaf weeds and grasses.

-To know exactly when to apply, check the soil temperature.
-Once temps have reached 55F at a 2” depth and after the risk of a hard frost has passed, this should be the best time.
-Depending on factors like weed history, weather and soil type, a second application may be necessary to get control all season long.
+Check the soil temperature to know exactly when to apply.
+Once temperatures have reached 55 degrees Fahrenheit at a 2” depth and after the risk of a hard frost has passed, this should be the best time.
+Depending on factors like weed history, weather, and soil type, a second application may be necessary to get control all season long.

 Post-Emergents For Cool Season Weed Control